 I waited my turn, taking in the spacey modern decor, reflecting that no matter how progressive the surroundings become, the people still look pretty much the same, coming in with the same nondescript fashions, hairstyles, and often outdated and rigid ways of looking at the world.

 As if in answer to my ruminations, I began eavesdropping on the customer just to the left of me.
-The teller was a lovely young woman, dark and exotic, probably of Indian descent.
+The teller was a lovely young woman, dark and beautiful, probably of Indian descent.
 The man wore the uniform of middle America--pleated khaki pants and a striped, somewhat rumpled button-down.
-He had that heavy-browed, dull look through the eyes so coveted by Hollywood producers looking to portray a Southern stereotype, but judging by his dress seemed to have evolved a bit beyond that unfortunate image.
+He had that heavy-browed, dull look through the eyes so coveted by Hollywood producers looking to portray a certain Southern stereotype, but judging by his dress seemed to have evolved a bit beyond that unfortunate image.
 A bit.

 "Whur you from?" he asked, in not a particularly friendly way.
 The girl, avoiding much eye contact, went about her business, making his deposit or whatever it was that he had plopped up on the counter with no discernible instructions or greeting, and mumbled something about whatever her heritage was.
 "You like Amurica?" he persisted, in a tone which to him might have seemed casual but at least to my ears came across as mildly confrontational.
 She responded with something about having been born here, and having lived in several of the United States as well as London and at least one other international location.
 Answering him, as she had from her first words to this man, in an obviously native English speaker's accent.
 Finally, apparently satisfied that this fellow U.S. born citizen passed his approval to remain in this country, he left.